 Many boilers will automatically reset the clock to midnight.

 This could explain any intermittent problems you are having with the boiler (i.e. it comes on at random times).

 Next, check whether there is power to the boiler.
 If your boiler is not working altogether, there’s a good chance there’s been a power cut or there’s a fuse gone in the switched spur.
 Changing a fuse could solve the problem.

 If you do have power, any intermittent problems could be caused from dodgy wiring.

 It’s advisable not to mess with any electrics.
 Either get an electrician or a Gas Safe engineer to come and check this for you.

-There’s a good chance it’s the thermostat that’s the issue here, and not the timer.
+There’s also the possibility that the thermostat is the culprit, and not the timer.